nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 ### Node.js

-Download and install the latest "LTS" version of Node.js from [https://nodejs.org/](https://nodejs.org/).
+Download and install the latest _LTS_ version of Node.js from [https://nodejs.org/](https://nodejs.org/).
 Restart your terminal and verify the installation was successful with the command `node --version`.

 ### NativeScript CLI

-To install the NativeScript CLI open your terminal and run the command
+To install the NativeScript CLI, open your terminal and run:

 ```shell
 $ npm install -g nativescript